Best daily deals

 If it goes awry or your app freezes, exit the app, disconnect the buds, and then try again.

-Keep in mind if you have an iPhone you can’t update the buds.
-If you have a PC you can also update the Samsung Galaxy Buds 2 and Samsung Galaxy Buds 2 Pro using the Galaxy Buds app available through the Microsoft Store, which works exactly the same way with the same user interface as the Galaxy Wearable app.
+Keep in mind that if you have an iPhone, you can’t update the buds.
+If you have a PC, you can also update the Samsung Galaxy Buds 2 and Samsung Galaxy Buds 2 Pro using the Galaxy Buds app available through the Microsoft Store.
+This app works exactly the same way and has the same user interface as the Galaxy Wearable app.

 How do the Samsung Galaxy Buds 2 Pro and Samsung Galaxy Buds 2 connect?